Washington Lt. Gov. Cyrus Habib will not run for reelection, says he plans to join Jesuit religious order

 Elected to the statewide position in 2016, Habib is an Ivy League-educated attorney, a Rhodes Scholar, a law professor and former state representative and state senator from Bellevue.

-Habib has been known, among other things, for breaking barriers during his time in office.
+The lieutenant governor has been known, among other things, for breaking barriers during his time in office.
 He has been the highest-ranking Iranian-American elected official anywhere in the United States.

 After his statewide election, the Legislature installed a special system so Habib — who has been blind since age 8 — could preside over the Senate.